Quansight-Labs/python-moa/docs/introduction.rst

 work done.
 You will see that the following algorithm only requires the first index of the computation.
 Making the naive implementation ``1000x`` more expensive for ``1000x1000`` shaped array.
-The following benchmarks have been performed in my laptop with an intel i5-4200U.
+The following benchmarks have been performed on my laptop with an intel i5-4200U.
 However, more benchmarks are always available on the `Travis CI <https://travis-ci.org/Quansight-Labs/python-moa>`_ (these benchmarks test python-moa's weaknesses).
 You will see with the